hb0424/Notes/EverydayDialoguesAtWork/BrifeNote.md

 I think i have fallen for him.
 it's like we were meant to together.     you mean destiny?
 I didn't even ask to be transferred to this branch.

+I heard rumours that ...
+Let me get a word in edgeways
+Keep your voice down.
+He's been dating Tiina from PR.
+Get out of here.

+I hear he may get a promotion soon.
+He went to the supplies cupboard.
+Why would he be with Tiina?
+a little bird told me something very interesting ...

+you look like you've seen a ghost.
+the office gossip?
+Is she spreading abnormal rumours again.
+I'm afraid it's a little more serious than out-of-date food.